Skip to main content

 As far as actual treatment efficacy was concerned, online therapy did have some drawbacks.
 More than a third had household distractions that prevented them from actually focusing on the therapy, 11% were sceptical as the "treatment style [was] too new" and nearly a quarter felt that they were unable to share emotions online.

-Practitioner Preferences
+Practitioner preferences

 Without in-person therapy as an option, obstacles and distractions presented with online therapy were necessary evils.
 But once office doors open again, will patients stay the course, or will they choose to commute to the doctor's office again?
 The final portion of our study asked respondents about overall and specific preferences with regard to online vs in-person therapy.